Continuous-time quantum walks on a defective lattice: Boosting the spreading of delocalized states through Parrondo's strategy: Mathematical formalism

 and to quantify the spreading of the particle, we consider the standard deviation,

-where $\braket{j^n}=\bra{\psi(t)}j^n\ket{\psi(t)}$ denotes the $n$-th moment of the position distribution.
-Since the quantum walker exhibits ballistic behavior, its variance grows quadratically faster than in the classical diffusive case, leading to $\sigma \propto t$ instead of $\sigma \propto \sqrt{t}$.
+where $\braket{j^n}=\bra{\psi(t)}j^n\ket{\psi(t)}$ denotes the $n$th moment of the position distribution.
+The quantum walker exhibits ballistic spreading, meaning that the standard deviation grows linearly in time, $\sigma\propto t$, in contrast to the classical diffusive scaling $\sigma\propto\sqrt{t}$.
 For $t\gg 1$, the quantum walker reaches the long-time regime~\cite{orthey2019connecting}, where the slope or the time derivative of the standard deviation,

 quantifies the walker's long-time spreading rate.